okonomichiyaki/supercat/08-mobilization.md

 # Mobilization - Move | Influence

-✦ Are any bot cities threatened?
+✦ Are any bot cities controlled by a rival?

 - Can bot neutralize control by moving?
 	- Yes: